Île de la Cité: 18th century

 In the 18th century, the Conciergerie on the island became the scene of some of the most dramatic events of the French Revolution.
 In 1788, the Constituent Assembly, meeting in the former royal palace, refused the demands of Louis XVI to turn over some of its members.
 In 1790, Jean Sylvain Baily, the mayor of Paris, sealed the doors of the royal palace.
 In August 1793, Queen Marie-Antoinette was taken to the Conciergerie, where she was imprisoned.
 After two and a half months she was tried, convicted, and sentenced to the guillotine.
 In September 1793, the radical Sans-Culottes stormed the Conciergerie and massacred the remaining royalist prisoners.
-On 27 July 1795, it was the turn of the revolutionary leader Robespierre to be arrested, brought to the Conciergerie, tried, and sent to the guillotine.
+On 27 July 1794, it was the turn of the revolutionary leader Robespierre to be arrested, brought to the Conciergerie, tried, and sent to the guillotine.

-Notre Dame de Paris also suffered during the French Revolution; it was closed and then turned into a Temple of Reason; much of the sculpture - particularly in the portals on the west front - was defaced or destroyed.
-The neighbouring Hotel Dieu hospital sounded too religious for the secular revolutionaries, so its name was changed to the "House of Humanity".
-Restoration of the revolutionary damage did not begin until the 1830s, particularly following the success of Victor Hugo's 1831 novel "The Hunchback of Notre Dame".
+Notre-Dame de Paris also suffered during the French Revolution; it was closed and then turned into a Temple of Reason; much of the sculpture – particularly in the portals on the west front – was defaced or destroyed.
+The neighbouring Hôtel-Dieu hospital sounded too religious for the secular revolutionaries, so its name was changed to the "House of Humanity".
+Restoration of the revolutionary damage did not begin until the 1830s, particularly following the success of Victor Hugo's 1831 novel The Hunchback of Notre-Dame.